Ketryx Documentation

 There are three different types of releases in Ketryx:

 1. A full release incorporates all items in their current state.
-For Jira-based items, this is based on the information you currently see on the Jira issue.
+For Jira-based items, this is based on the information you currently see on the Jira work item.

 2. A patch release inherits the state of each long-lived item from its baseline version, while only for items that are explicitly marked as introduced or obsolete in the patch release (based on its version number), their current (controlled) state is incorporated.